Fear conditioning and its effects

 When you meet a potential partner you have different types of fears again.
 You may be worried that…

 When you are in a long-term relationship or marriage you’re not likely to escape the worries.
-Again you may experience different anxieties, but common for this stage in life are (for so called 'irrational' fears, see further down):
+Again you may experience different types of fears, such as: